 The interpretation of a constant is dependent upon the assembly mode.
-In 32-bit mode, the AIX 4.3 assembler behaves in the same manner as in AIX 4.2 and prior: the assembler regards integers as 32-bit constants.
+In 32-bit mode, the AIX assembler behaves in the same manner as earlier AIX versions: the assembler regards integers as 32-bit constants.
 In 64-bit mode, all constants are interpreted as 64-bit values.
 This may lead to results that differ from expectations.
 For example, in 32-bit mode, the hexadecimal value 0xFFFFFFF is equivalent to the decimal value of "-1".
 In 64-bit mode, however, the decimal equivalent is 4294967295.
 To obtain the value "-1" the hexadecimal constant 0xFFFF_FFFF_FFFF_FFFF (or the octal equivalent), or the decimal value -1, should be used.